moin-kp/cc-bad-poets-society/README.md

 - Machine learning approaches for style learning
 - User-defined word banks and templates

-## License

-This project is created for educational purposes as part of a Computational Creativity course assignment.

-## Author

-Created for the Bad Poets Society assignment - Computational Creativity course.

 ## Notes

 - The generator uses random selection, so each run produces different poems
 - Set a seed for reproducibility: `PoemGenerator(seed=42)`
 - The syllable counting in haikus is approximate and not strictly enforced
 - Rhyme schemes in quatrains are conceptual (actual rhyming not implemented)